ahelm/meetups/LX_python_19-04-17/notes.md

   ```

 - More exceptions especially for `OSError`
-- Everything is an iterator
+- Almost everything is an iterator
   - speeds up some code parts and reduced memory footprint
   - use `list()` to get a list out of an iterator
 - No more comparision of everything to everything